St Luke's Hospital, Singapore: Opposition to the construction of St Luke's Hospital

 The groundbreaking ceremony for St Luke's Hospital took place on 6 March 1993 at the 0.78 ha site along Bukit Batok Street 11.
 Minister of Parliament (MP) for Bukit Batok and patron of the hospital Dr. Ong Chit Chung officiated at the ground-breaking ceremony.
 Dr. Ong was also the parliament secretary for Home Affairs and Labor.
 At the ceremony, several residents staying in Block 160, which was 30 m away from the hospital site, approached journalists to voice their concerns over the construction of the community hospital.
 The residents expressed concerns over the potential transmission of germs from the sick patients to their children.
-Also, there were concerns that the resale value of their flat would go down should the hospital be built.
+Also, there were concerns that the resale value of their homes would go down should the hospital be built.
 Officials from the Ministry of Health (MOH) reassured the residents that the hospital facilities would not pose a health threat to the neighborhood.
-They also reaffirmed that the patients in St Luke's will be warded for non-infectious diseases like high blood pressure, stroke or rheumatism.
+They also reaffirmed that the patients in St. Luke's will be warded for non-infectious diseases like high blood pressure, stroke, or rheumatism.

 In response, MP Dr. Ong Chit Chung arranged for a dialogue session between the residents and representatives from MOH and the hospital.
-The dialogue session took place in March 1993 where residents directed their questions to a panel.
-The panel members included Dr. Chen Ai Ju, the Deputy Director of Medical Services (Hospitals); Dr. Clarence Tan, Director (Continuing Care); and Professor Lee Hin Peng, who was the head of Community, Occupational and Family Medicine and also vice-chairman of St Luke's Hospital.
+The dialogue session took place in March 1993, where residents directed their questions to a panel.
+The panel members included Dr. Chen Ai Ju, the Deputy Director of Medical Services (Hospitals); Dr. Clarence Tan, Director (Continuing Care); and Professor Lee Hin Peng, who was the head of Community, Occupational, and Family Medicine and also vice chairman of St. Luke's Hospital.
 Other concerns raised during the dialogue included the increased noise and traffic levels that might come with the hospital.
-Dr. Chen reassured the residents that the noise and traffic levels would be minimum compared to that of the emergency hospitals.
+Dr. Chen reassured the residents that the noise and traffic levels would be minimal compared to those of the emergency hospitals.
 Mr. Michael Eng, chairman of the Bukit Batok Resident's Committee, organized tours for residents to visit the hospital to alleviate their fears.